The Tits alternative for finite rank median spaces

 \begin{lem} If $X=X_1\x X_2$, we have $\overline X=\overline X_1\x\overline X_2$. \end{lem}

-We can also use Corollary~\ref{products} to characterise isometries of products; the following is an analogue of Proposition~2.6 in \cite{CS} (also compare with \cite{Foertsch-Lytchak}, when $X$ is connected and locally compact).
+We can also use Proposition~\ref{products} to characterise isometries of products.
+The following is an analogue of Proposition~2.6 in \cite{CS} (also compare with \cite{Foertsch-Lytchak}, when $X$ is connected and locally compact).

-\begin{prop} There is a canonical decomposition $X= X_1\x ... \x X_k$, where each $X_i$ is irreducible.
+\begin{prop} If $X$ is complete and finite rank, there exists a canonical decomposition $X= X_1\x ... \x X_k$, where each $X_i$ is irreducible.
 Every isometry of $X$ permutes the factors $X_i$; in particular, the product of the isometry groups of the factors has finite index in $\text{Isom}~X$. \end{prop} \begin{proof} The existence of such a splitting follows from the observation that, in any nontrivial product, factors have strictly lower rank.
-By Corollary~\ref{products}, this corresponds to a transverse decomposition $\mscr{H}=\mscr{H}_1\sqcup ...\sqcup \mscr{H}_k$, where we can identify $\mscr{H}_i=\mscr{H}(X_i)$.
+By Proposition~\ref{products}, this corresponds to a transverse decomposition $\mscr{H}=\mscr{H}_1\sqcup ...\sqcup \mscr{H}_k$, where we can identify $\mscr{H}_i=\mscr{H}(X_i)$.
 Given $g\in\text{Isom}~X$, the decompositions

 are transverse and each piece is measurable and $*$-invariant.
-Since $X_i$ is irreducible, we must have $\mscr{H}_i\cap g\mscr{H}_j=\emptyset$ for all but one $j$, again by Corollary~\ref{products}, and the result follows. \end{proof}
+Since $X_i$ is irreducible, we must have $\mscr{H}_i\cap g\mscr{H}_j=\emptyset$ for all but one $j$, again by Proposition~\ref{products}, and the result follows. \end{proof}